amlana21/simweatherapp/README.md

 # Simplistic Weather App

 This is a simple weather app using NodeJS and Express.
-This application uses two 3rd party API to fetch the necessary weather data for a location.
+This application uses two 3rd party APIs to fetch the necessary weather data for a location.
 To run the program, respective API keys need to be generated from below API providers:

 https://docs.mapbox.com/api/search/#geocoding